 In cross-examination by Mr Richter, the complainant conceded that he could not say 'with any certainty what day they [the incidents] happened.'
 When it was put to him that, if the first incident took place on 15 December 1996, and if both incidents occurred before Christmas of that year, as the complainant continued to insist, the second incident must, logically, have occurred on 22 December 1996.
 No other date was possible.
 In response, the complainant appeared to vacillate somewhat.
-He said that he was unsure of the exact dates, but reaffirmed that the second incident.
-However, he reaffirmed that the second incident had taken place before Christmas of that year.
+He said that he was unsure of the exact dates, but reaffirmed that the second incident had taken place before Christmas of that year.